Define

 If you are creating phase/magnitude curves, the x, yp, and ym vectors are displayed at the top of the Define Curves dialog.
 If you are creating real/imaginary curves, the x, yr, and yi vectors are displayed at the top of the Define Curves dialog.
 The data sources for the X and Y vectors are displayed in the text fields.
 Click the x, yp, ym, yr, or yi vector radio button or in the corresponding text box to select that vector for editing.

 Figure 7.
-The X and Y vectors on the Define Curves dialog.
+The X and Y vectors on the Define dialog.
 The text field shows the data source for the vector.

 New data can be selected from a source file, mathematically defined using the program's Expression Builder, or entered as values.
-The Define Curves dialog changes depending on which source is selected.
+The Define dialog changes depending on which source is selected.

 Referencing Curves